 “Champions are brilliant at the basics.” ~ John Wooden

 Why do I love this quote?
 It points out what I know to be true and what I often teach my clients.
 It doesn’t matter who you are or where you are in life…if you’re feeling good, not feeling good, sick, healthy, successful (whatever that means) or not, the basics matter.

-John Wooden was talking about what makes a top-notch basketball player, but this quote can apply to being a champion in your own life, by conquering the everyday choices which set the foundation for a healthy and happy life.
+John Wooden was talking about what makes a top-notch basketball player, but this quote can apply to be a champion in your own life, by conquering the everyday choices which set the foundation for a healthy and happy life.

 What are the basics when it comes to living a great life?
 They are:

 Taking time for yourself.

 Doing your best to get a good night’s sleep.